 According to a survey from Moz, 10% of clients are spending less than $500 a month, 27% are spending between $500 and $1,000, 29% are spending between $1,000 and $2,500, 20% spend between $2,500 and $5,000 a month, and 15% spend between $5,000 and $10,000.
 The prices generally reflect the level of difficulty and scope of the project.

 The bottom line is that a budget less than $500 just isn’t enough to take the kind of action that will produce measurable results.
 Increase your budget while monitoring for changes over a period of three to six months.
 If you cannot increase your budget, adjust your expectations and strategies so that you’re putting things together as you can.
-Focusing solely on content creation and improvement is more effective as single investment rather than spreading the budget too thin by trying to do too much at once.
+Focusing solely on content creation and improvement is more effective as a single investment rather than spreading the budget too thin by trying to do too much at once.

 Not only this, but your content needs to be well-written in terms of spelling and grammar.
-Too much bad content – either in terms of readability or in terms of relevancy and intent, and you’ll have trouble gaining any kind of rank.
+Too much bad content – either in terms of readability or terms of relevancy and intent, and you’ll have trouble gaining any rank.
 Blogging every day is pointless if you don’t offer your readers something of value.

 Check your site’s backlink profile with a tool like Open Site Explorer to look for any toxic links, and then take steps to remove them or disavow them.

 When it comes to SEO and your competition, you’re both working toward the same goal, and ultimately, only one of you can win.
-Even when you’re investing enough and putting the right effort in, your competition just manages to do it better, leaving you wondering why you’re not getting the ROI you expected.
+Even when you’re investing enough and putting the right effort in, your competition manages to do it better, leaving you wondering why you’re not getting the ROI you expected.